Gift Basket Articles

-Gift Basket Village Recognized as an Amazon Top Seller
+Gift Basket Village Recognized as a 2012 Amazon Top Seller

 Gift Basket Village (www.giftbasketvillage.com) has been recognized by Amazon as one of their Top Sellers for the 2012 holiday season.

 For many years, Gift Basket Village has been a trusted reatailer at Amazon and this year we cracked into the top 25% of all retailers available at Amazon.